Skip to main content

 (b) A background check with the Ohio central registry on child abuse and neglect.

-(3) Individual completes and maintains a personal profile with the Ohio professional registry (OPR) or its successor to reflect education requirements and completed training;
+(3) Individual completes and maintains a personal profile with the Ohio professional registry (OPR) or its successor to reflect education, experience, and completed training;

-(4) Individual obtains and maintains home visiting credential as required by the department that is aligned to the evidence-based or promising-practice model they are implementing, and includes the following:
+(4) Individual obtains and maintains home visiting credential as stipulated by the department that is aligned to the evidence-based or promising-practice model they are implementing, and includes the following:

-(a) Completion of department required home visitor trainings, including those required by the evidence-based or promising-practice model being implemented; and
+(a) Completion of home visitor trainings, including those stipulated by the evidence-based or promising-practice model being implemented; and

-(E) Providers shall ensure that home visitors are supervised by an individual who is qualified in accordance with rule 3701-8-04 of the Administrative Code, and delivered in a manner that is:
+(E) Providers will ensure that home visitors are supervised by an individual who is qualified in accordance with rule 3701-8-04 of the Administrative Code, and delivered in a manner that is:

 (1) Documented to reflect an ongoing and direct manner;

-(2) Inclusive of administrative, clinical, and reflective, and/or other identified best practice; and
+(2) Inclusive of reflective supervision best practice strategies and/or other identified best practice; and

 (3) Facilitated in accordance with the evidence-based or promising-practice home visiting model being implemented.